-- Hotel des Grandes Ecoles – located nearby endless bakeries and restaurants, this hotel is a welcome oasis with a courtyard in the middle of Paris.
+- Hotel des Grandes Ecoles – $ – located nearby endless bakeries and restaurants, this hotel is a welcome oasis with a courtyard in the middle of the city.

-- Airbnb – it’s easy to find an apartment overlooking a quaint side street in Paris thanks to Airbnb’s massive selection.
-My tip: stay a couple days in Le Marais (it’s my favorite neighborhood), then switch to a different “arrondissement” for a completely new experience!
+Or, spring for an Airbnb — it’s easy to find an apartment overlooking a quaint side street in Paris thanks to Airbnb’s massive selection.
+My tip: stay a couple days in Le Marais (it’s my favorite neighborhood), then switch to a different “arrondissement” for a completely new experience.

 - Le Relais de l’Entrecôte – steak, fries, and an unforgettable sauce are on the menu at this local French spot.
 Arrive early, because the line grows out the door as the night goes on!

 - Pierre Herme – if you love macarons, the fresh ones made daily at Pierre Herme are not to be missed.

 - La Durée – did you really visit Paris if you didn’t stop at La Durée?
 I fell in love with their rose tea during my recent visit.